Boston Theological Institute (BTI)

 Students who have matriculated into an STH degree program and who are making satisfactory academic progress each semester are eligible to cross-register in the schools of the Boston Theological Institute (BTI).
 In any single semester of registration, total registration for courses taken outside STH, including the BTI, may not exceed 50 percent of the total course load.
 Degree program requirements limit the number of BTI courses (and other courses taken outside STH or transferred in) that may accumulate for use in the program.

-- MDiv—limit 32 credits outside STH with advisor’s approval (see the MDiv program for more information)
+- MDiv—limit 24 credits outside STH with advisor’s approval, 18 credits of which may be taken through the BTI (see the MDiv program for more information)

-- MTS—limit 20 credits outside STH with advisor’s approval (see the MTS program for more information)
+- MTS—limit 15 credits outside STH with advisor’s approval, 12 credits of which may be taken through the BTI (see the MTS program for more information)

-- All doctoral programs—limit 16 credits outside STH with advisor’s approval (see the PhD handbook ThD handbook, or DMin handbook for more information)
+- PhD—limit 3 courses outside STH with advisor’s approval (see the PhD handbook for more information)

 There are two certificates currently authorized for students.
 Full details are set out in the BTI Catalog.
 Certificates are normally given at the time of the graduation ceremonies each year.